A Developmentally-Inspired Examination of Shape versus Texture Bias in Machines: Discussion

 The developmental account of the interrelationship between the shape bias and word learning in children seems to align with our observations that models with pre-training on labels or linguistic data exhibit a stronger shape bias than their untrained counterparts.
 However, the strong shape preference exhibited by the self-supervised models in some conditions is somewhat puzzling from the developmental point of view given their complete lack of language exposure.
 It remains unclear why a robust shape bias is observed in all models regardless of their pre-training objective.
-Moreover, it is uncertain why models are capable of displaying such high variations in shape bias while humans are relatively consistently shape biased.
+Moreover, it is unclear why models display substantially more variation than people with regards to the shape bias.

 As deep neural networks have continued to demonstrate impressive performance on visual tasks and have thus seen an expanding range of applications, it has become increasingly important to understand the nature of the biases they employ to classify objects and how these biases compare to those learned by humans.
 The recent explorations into the existence of a shape bias in DNNs have yielded a number of unexpected and significant results.
 In this paper, we add to this line of research by measuring shape versus texture bias in a range of DNN architectures using a procedure that more closely matches the developmental setup, highlighting that close attention needs to be paid to all aspects of the evaluation in order to conduct a ``species-fair comparison'' \cite{firestone2020performance}.
 Ultimately, the shape bias is only one of many inductive biases employed by the human mind to understand and make sense of the world.
-Both machine learning and cognitive science stand to gain from further investigation into models that capture a range of inductive biases as well as methods that allow for fair comparisons between human and machine intelligence.
+Both machine learning and cognitive science stand to gain from further investigation into models that capture a range of inductive biases as well as methods for most fruitfully comparing human and machine intelligence.